plone/ansible-playbook/docs/proxy_cache.rst

     proxy_cache_block_basic_auth: off

 Use this variable to determine whether or not Varnish blocks the HTTP Authorization header, which is used in basic auth.
-This is set to "on" by default, thus blocking Zope's basic auth, which generally should not be exposed to the Internet.
+This is set to ``on`` by default, thus blocking Zope's basic auth, which generally should not be exposed to the Internet.

 Cache controls